Quentin18/Line-Track-Designer/docs/source/cli.rst

 CLI
 ===

-The command line interface of *Line Track Designer* is only available for Linux and Mac OS.
+The command line interface of *Line Track Designer* is available for Linux, macOS and Windows.
 It uses *Click*.
 To check if you successfully installed the library, you can entry in a command prompt:

 .. code-block:: bash

     linetrack --help

-You should see the following content:
+You will see the following content:

 .. code-block:: text